mbartelsm/encyclopedia-angara/languages/proto-hakean/sentences.md

 220. I met a little cottage girl; she was eight years old, she said.

 [^modal]: Should english modal verbs become verbs or adverbs, perhaphs auxiliaries?

-[^ambiguous1]: The english sentence might mean that the girl is waiting for her father to arrive, or it might mean that she is waiting for the sake of her father.
-This is non ambiguous in Proto-Hakean
+[^ambiguous1]: The english sentence might mean that the child is waiting for their father to arrive, or it might mean that they are waiting for the sake of their father.
+This is non ambiguous in Proto-Hakean.